 Other cuts unanimously approved by the board Wednesday include the elimination of a campus supervisor stipend; a reduction in communications, utilities and services spending; cancellation of a planned maintenance department reorganization; elimination of a part-time behaviorist; and increasing the cost of annual student bus passes from $275 to $300.

-Roth said the cuts have been tough because declining enrollment forced the district
+Roth said the cuts have been tough because declining enrollment forced the district to slice deeply from 2000 to 2004, and it is already operating at a bare-bones capacity.

 "Of all those cuts, none of them have been restored," Roth said.
 "This has certainly been difficult if not more so because of that history."